“Music in the soul can be heard by the universe.” – Lao Tzu

 “From one generation to the next, The Beatles will remain the most important rock band of all time.” – Dave Grohl

-There’s one other method I like to use for accessing that soul-nourishing, wonderful feeling like I get from Beatles music: tarot.
-Tarot is a deck of 78 picture cards.
-Much more than just an ordinary deck of cards, tarot is a symbolic language and mystical map of consciousness.
-Learning tarot is fascinating because it opens your eyes, mind, and heart to the deeper wisdom you possess within yourself.
-Connecting with tarot opens my intuition and makes me feel more alive, like the music of the Beatles does!
+There’s one other method I like to use for achieving that soul-nourishing feeling that I get from Beatles music: tarot.
+Tarot is a deck of 78 picture cards which is also a symbolic language and mystical map of consciousness.
+Learning tarot is fascinating because it opens our eyes, mind, and heart to the deeper wisdom we possess within ourselves.
+Connecting with tarot opens our intuition and makes us feel more alive, like the music of the Beatles does.

 Welcome to a fun little adventure I’ve undertaken called The Beatles Song Tarot Project.
 I’ve taken my two favorite fascinations and combined them into a delightful, mind-expanding, and intuition-enhancing exercise: matching songs by the Fab Four with the mystical symbolic art of tarot.

 Tarot and the music of the Beatles are a great fit for one another because they both reveal a very special dimension that exists within us all.
 It is of love, peace, wisdom, and greater truth.
-Whether we’re listening to the incredible music of the Fab Four, or we’re looking into the fascinating art on a tarot card, we are accessing something truly special and extraordinary.
+Whether we’re listening to the incredible music of the Fab Four or looking into the fascinating art on a tarot card, we are accessing something extraordinary.
+It is of our deep essence

-In other words, both tarot and Beatles songs awaken the soul, which is what many of us want more of in our daily lives!
-As George Harrison sang in their 1968 song The Inner Light:
+In other words, both tarot and Beatles songs awaken the soul, which is what many of us need more of in our daily lives.
+As George Harrison sang in The Inner Light:

 “Without going out of your door